fnands/fnands.com/blog/2025/first-look-gpu-mojo/index.md

  56   57   58   59   60   61   62   63
 ```

 So it works!
+This does make some assumptions about the input image, like that it is a multiple of the factor.
+But good enough for a blog post.

 Now let's try to do the same on the GPU.

 ### Downsampling on the GPU